-Attorney Fred Pritzker recently won $4.5 million for an E. coli victim in Michigan.
-Our law firm is one of only a few in the country that has sucessfully represented E. coli victims who developed hemolytic uremic syndrome (HUS).
+Attorneys at Pritzker Hageman recently won $4.5 million for an E. coli victim in Michigan.
+Our law firm is one of only a few in the country that has successfully represented E. coli victims who developed hemolytic uremic syndrome (HUS).

 Michigan E. coli O157 Outbreak in a Saginaw County Prison

 In 2012, dozens of inmates and 7 staff members at a Saginaw County correctional facility were sickened in an outbreak of E. coli poisoning.
 Four of the inmates were hospitalized.
 If it can be determined what food caused an outbreak in a jail or prison, inmates sickened in a food poisoning outbreak may have the right to sue for money to compensate them.
-Fred and his team should be contacted by inmates who want compensation for their illness.
-In addition, if inmates did not get adequate medical care, their constitutional rights may have been violated.
+In cases like this, our legal team should be contacted by inmates who want compensation for their illness.
+In addition, if inmates do not get adequate medical care, their constitutional rights may have been violated.
 Our attorneys have handled cases like this.